xgy-qrs/xuguangyuan.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and Academic Activities
 ======
-* Currently signed in to 43 different slack teams
+* Member of the Computational Optical Imaging Group at SIOM.
+* Active contributor to open-source optical simulation projects (if applicable).